Roy Mustang: Reception

+Popularity

 Travis Willingham, who provided the English voice of Mustang, received praise and the character was noted to have launched his voice acting career.

 During January from 2007, Oricon made a poll in which they asked Japanese fans which characters from any series they would most like to see in spin-off series.
 In the survey "Men's choices", Mustang ranked sixth.
 In the July 2009 issue of Newtype, Mustang ranked sixth in the survey best anime male characters.
 In the August 2009 issue his rank changed to #8.
 In another Newtype poll from March 2010, Mustang was voted as the eleventh most popular male anime character from the 2000s.
 He has ranked highly in the Animages Anime Grand Prix polls in the category of best male characters.
 His character has ranked second in all of the popularity polls from series developed by Monthly Shōnen Gangan, each time being surpassed by Edward Elric.
 Merchandising based on Mustang's likeness has also been released, including figurines, keychains and gloves for cosplaying.
 Shin-ichiro Miki, Mustang's Japanese voice actor in Fullmetal Alchemist: Brotherhood, was the winner of the fourth Seiyu Awards in the category "Best Supporting Actor Awards" for his role as Mustang, as well as Mobile Suit Gundam 00s Lockon Stratos.
 NTT customers voted him as their eleventh favorite black-haired male anime character.
 In a poll by Anime News Network, he was voted as the 3rd best "guy".